FelixLeHub/Felix-s-Portfolio/README.md

 - [bike_share_yr_1.csv](bike_share_yr_1.csv)
 - [cost_table.csv](cost_table.csv)

 **Description:** The project consists of 3 CSV files that showcase the bike rental store's revenue for the 1st and 2nd years, as well as the cost for operating the service.
-Using SQL, the 3 files were joined together into a single table but only with the necessary columns needed to create the revenue dashboard.
+Using SQL, the 3 files were joined together into a single table, but only with the necessary columns needed to create the revenue dashboard.
 The table is then imported in Power BI for data visualization purposes.

 **Objective:** Create a visualization dashboard to understand the sales revenue of he bike rental service
 - Can the service increase its service pricing?